 Related work in this research theme examines international efforts to improve governance in weak states.
 Whereas Crippling Leviathan demonstrates the power of external adversaries in deconsolidating states, my other work shows the limits of what outsiders can achieve.
-In an invited contribution for the Annual Review of Political Science, I argue that international statebuilders face significant hurdles at achieving reform in the face of domestic resistance.
+In an forthcoming contribution for the Annual Review of Political Science, I draw lessons from the domestic statebuilding literature to argue that two primary goals of international statebuilding, violence management and governance reform, may be fundamentally at odds with each other.
 In other work, I show that global performance indicators, an important tool of global governance, are unlikely to stimulate third-party pressure for anti-corruption reform in rated states.
 Even well-intended efforts to improve development outcomes through development assistance can backfire by weakening state capacity.
 My current research in this theme examines the promise and limits of external efforts to construct a Weberian and liberal political order after civil war.

 Crippling Leviathan: How Foreign Subversion Weakens the State.
 2020.
 Ithaca, NY: Cornell University Press.